piwegro/perla/README.md

 [Piwegro.lol](https://piwegro.lol) frontend app

-Before starting the app, you need to fill the `.env` file with the correct values.
+Before starting the app, you need to fill the `.env` file with the correct values for Firebase API and set the URL for the Piwegro API.

 ## Using Docker